 No power to require action from the trader

 In the UK, if you do pursue your consumer rights through the courts, there will be an expectation that you have done everything reasonable to avoid going to court.
-Allowing the UK ECC to try and help resolve you complaint can be part of meeting the court’s expectations.
+Allowing the Consumer Centre UK to try and help resolve you complaint can be part of meeting the court’s expectations.

-The UK European Consumer Centre is co-funded by the Department for Business, Energy and Industrial Strategy and the European Commission.
+The Consumer Centre UK is co-funded by the Department for Business, Energy and Industrial Strategy and the European Commission.

-The Department for Business, Energy and Industrial Strategy has designated the Chartered Trading Standards Institute as the host of the UK European Consumer Centre.
+The Department for Business, Energy and Industrial Strategy has designated the Chartered Trading Standards Institute as the host of the Consumer Centre UK.

 The official notification to the European Commission can be found here.